ThomasTJdev/nim_websitecreator/README.md

 ## Main features:
 - Webserver hosting your page on 127.0.0.1:7000
-- Edit your pages with CodeMirror or drag'n'drop with GrapesJS
+- Edit your pages with Summernote, raw HTML (CodeMirror) or drag'n'drop with GrapesJS
 - Blog - add and edit blog posts
 - Pages - add and edit pages
 - Custom head, navbar and footer